DaoCloud/DaoCloud-docs/docs/en/docs/blogs/index.md

 - [20221209 | K8s 1.26 officially released](221209-k8s-1.26.md)

-    Kubernetes has officially released version v1.26, titled "Electrifying".
+    Kubernetes has officially released v1.26, titled "Electrifying".
 As the last version of 2022, it adds many new features and significantly improves stability.
 This article introduces the updates in version 1.26

 - [20221130 | Karmada Resource Interpreter](https://mp.weixin.qq.com/s/DLDmWRmhM_gMVg1qGnj_fA)